-All volunteers will receive training on the night of the event.
+All volunteers will receive training on the day of the event.
 Volunteers will be assigned to designated teams, each with an experienced team leader, to survey predetermined shelters, soup kitchens and other locations where homeless persons are known to frequent.
 You and your team will conduct a brief survey with each individual you encounter.
 The survey is designed to assess each person’s housing situation.

 The Smith County area has been divided into several sections.
 Within some of those sections there are shelters, soup kitchens and outside areas where the homeless are known to live.
 Some volunteers will stay at the Survey Headquarters and help with administration and communication.
 The 8 AM-Noon shift will begin at Gateway of Hope; the 4-8 PM shift will begin at The Salvation Army.

 What should I bring with me?

 Make sure that you dress warmly!
-Please bring a flashlight and a cell phone if you have one.
+Please bring a flashlight and a cell phone, if you have one.
 You will be given an orange reflective vest to wear.